 Finally, to give parents the freedom to be at the hospital with their baby, maternity leave needs to be extended for the mums of premature or sick babies.
-It needs to reflect the extra weeks families face in hospital and to be paid as statutory maternity pay.
+It For the parents of premature or sick babies, it's not a game.
+It's real life and it's their baby's life needs to reflect the extra weeks families face in hospital and to be paid as statutory maternity pay.
 This will help remove the worry of making ends meet or running out of leave.